NoireMare/submitData/README.md

 List of features:
 - Add a new pass to the database (post)
 - Get an info about the pass by its id (get)
-- Get an info about all the passes which were added by concrete user using his or her email (get)
+- Get an info about all the passes which were added a by concrete user using his or her email (get)
-- Change an info regarding selected pass (patch)
+- Change an info regarding a selected pass (patch)

 ## Screenshots